apptools-lab/AppWorks/extensions/iceworks-project-creator/README.md

 ![demo](https://user-images.githubusercontent.com/56879942/88175435-6f9d7580-cc58-11ea-8a88-f74a5ab4f674.gif)

 1. Select a scaffold.
-2. Input your application Infomation.
+2. Input your application information.
 3. Create your application and open application automatically.

 ## More

-See the [Iceworks](https://marketplace.visualstudio.com/items?itemName=iceworks-team.iceworks) to know more features.
+This Extension power by [Iceworks Team](https://marketplace.visualstudio.com/publishers/iceworks-team), it's part of the Iceworks, see [Iceworks](https://marketplace.visualstudio.com/items?itemName=iceworks-team.iceworks) to know more features.